gerlichlab/looptrace-napari/docs/development.md

 ## Development
 This project uses a Nix shell to provide a development environment.
 To develop on this plugin, please ensure first that you have [installed the Nix package manager](https://nixos.org/download/), ideally, or that you have all the dependencies you'll need otherwise installed (e.g., in a virtual environment you're managing separately).
+If you're using the Nix shell, the first time it's started it will create a `.venv` subfolder in the project root folder.

 By default, with `nix-shell`, you should have all the dependencies you'll need not only to _use_ this plugin, but also to _develop_ on it.
 In other words, dependencies to do things like run tests, run linter(s), and run type checking should all be provided.